Dodge Aspen: Volaré Road Runner / Aspen R/T

 The Plymouth Volaré Road Runner and the Dodge Aspen R/T coupes were the "performance" trim levels of the Volaré/Aspen models.
 They came with E70x14 tires, "rallye" wheels, a grille blackout treatment, body striping, and identifying decals and medallions.
 A 360 CID V8 option, with a 170 hp and 280 lbft of torque, was offered.
 (The 360 CID V8 option was unavailable in California because the engine, which averaged 15.2 mpgus did not meet California fuel economy regulations.)
 In a Motor Trend road test, a Dodge Aspen R/T equipped with this engine turned in a standing quarter mile at 17.4 seconds at a speed of 86.1 mi/h.
 The R/T also made a 60 to 95 mi/h run in 13.8 seconds.
-Unlike the 225 slant six and both the 318 and 360 "LA" V8s were not available with the four-speed overdrive transmission, only Chrysler Corporation's Model 727 three-speed automatic transmission.
+The 225 Slant 6 and both the 318 and 360 "LA" V8s were not available with the four-speed overdrive transmission, only Chrysler Corporation's Model 727 three-speed automatic transmissions were standard.